Ryan4815/unai-interview/README.md

 - click - used for CLI docs
 - pytest - for unit testing
 - pytest-cov - testing coverage report
+- requests - For API calls to web addresses

 ## Running the App